wingify/wingify.github.io/_posts/2013-09-2-scaling-with-queues.markdown

 [lua-resty-rabbitmqstomp](https://github.com/wingify/lua-resty-rabbitmqstomp) was
 opensourced for the hacker [community](https://groups.google.com/forum/?fromgroups#!forum/openresty-en).

-Later, after I rewrote the Lua code using this library and ran a [loader.io](http://loader.io) load test.
+Later, I rewrote our Lua handler code using this library and ran a [loader.io](http://loader.io) load test.
 It failed this model due to very [low throughtput](http://ldr.io/154Xf1h), the test was performed on a small 1G DigitalOcean instance for both models.
 For us, the STOMP protocol